 While the Chamber goes to great lengths to quantify the costs of the American tort law system, it lies by omission, when it doesn't give due consideration to the benefits of the system.
 One can give the Chamber's literature a fair read and come away with no idea what the money spent on the courts and victim compensation goes to.
 It would be akin to trying to shock people about consumer spending, without ever mentioning what people get for their money.

 Our courts serve two purposes: they provide financial relief for those who are injured through carelessness, and they also give people the tools to obtain justice for the wrong that's done to them.
-Both of these goals take the form of money, because that's the only remedy available in civil court.
+Both of these goals take the form of money because that's the only remedy available in civil court.

 While the Chamber attempts to paint the costs of this system as burdensome and too much to bear, I would argue they're a bargain compared to the alternative.
 Here's why...

-Absent Monetary Damages, Violence and Imprisonment Are the Only Remedy for Serious Wrongs
+Absent Monetary Damages, Violence, and Imprisonment Are the Only Remedy for Serious Wrongs

-Suppose for a moment that the Chamber of Commerce gets its way, and the costs of our legal system shift from companies to the taxpayer.
+Suppose for a moment that the Chamber of Commerce gets its way and the costs of our legal system shift from companies to the taxpayer.
 In order for it to save people money, the government would have to compensate people far less than they lose.
-This is dangerous, because it is unjust to force victims to subsidize the bad behavior that led to their injuries.
+This is dangerous because it is unjust to force victims to subsidize the bad behavior that led to their injuries.
 We'd never allow someone to cut off our hands, let alone pay them to do so.

 For instance, if you're a reasonably successful person who ends up seriously injured because a truck driver fell asleep behind the wheel and hit your car, no government program can make you whole.
 Whatever lifestyle you had before will certainly decline, because government programs, by design, only cover necessary survival expenses.

-If this successful person's injuries prevent them from doing their job, like they could before, losing their house and financial ruin are very real possibilities.
+If this successful person's injuries prevent them from doing their job, as they could before, losing their house and financial ruin are very real possibilities.
 That's a heavy price to pay for someone else's mistake.
 It's not uncommon for people to suffer serious brain injuries, lose limbs, or even have chronic, life-long pain after crashes.
-According the Chamber, the victim should foot the bill for an injury they didn't cause?
+According to the Chamber, the victim should foot the bill for an injury they didn't cause?
 They're supposed to lose their house, while the company whose employee injured them gets off scot-free?
 That's no one's idea of justice.

-In fact, the most likely outcome is that the public will demand that more and more types accidents carry criminal punishment.
-Absent the ability to obtain compensation and justice for an injury via the civil courts, tossing a sleepy truck driver in jail for the carelessness provides some measure of justice.
+In fact, the most likely outcome is that the public will demand that more and more types of accidents carry criminal punishment.
+Absent the ability to obtain compensation and justice for an injury via the civil courts, tossing a sleepy truck driver in jail for carelessness provides some measure of justice.
 It doesn't make the victim's life better, but it soothes some of their anger to know that the person who put them in an awful situation isn't enjoying their life either.

 A system where victims can't get justice is neither desirable nor possible.
 The reality is that people won't stand for it.
 Absent our civil courts, the only alternatives are so bad that even businesses, once they get a taste of them, will long for the good ol' days when all that was on the line was money, not their freedom.